GreenFlag31/modal-library/projects/ngx-modal-ease/README.md

 Version 0.0.8: Incorporated internal component destruction to ensure proper invocation of the child's OnDestroy lifecycle hook.

 Version 0.1.0: Added the V18 version.
 This version is compatible with a zoneless Angular application.
 Optional RxJS has been anticipated, observables have been transformed to regular Promises / event listeners.

+Version 0.1.1: Modification of the data response to better show the origin of the closing modal.
+Adding the possibility to provide an injector to the modal opening.

 # Report a Bug